1964 Mexican general election

 General elections were held in Mexico on 5 July 1964.
-The presidential elections were won by Gustavo Díaz Ordaz, who received 90.4% of the vote.
+The presidential elections were won by Gustavo Díaz Ordaz, who received 89% of the vote.
 In the Chamber of Deputies election, the Institutional Revolutionary Party won 175 of the 210 seats.

+The elected deputies served from 1964 to 1967 (46th Congress) while the senators served from 1964 to 1970 (46th and 47th Congresses).

+The 1964 election was the first to use the party deputy mechanism: a form of proportional representation through which three parties other than the hegemonic Institutional Revolutionary Party (PRI) – none of which won any first-past-the-post districts – were allocated 32 seats.